 This module has two great functionalities.
 You can either use it to forward calls to a direct line (for instance a desk phone or a mobile) or add the number of your outsourcing partner.
 If you just want to set up a direct line to each of your office employee or have an overflow to your outsourcer after a certain time - that's the way to go.

 You simply add the target number which can even be a SIP ID.
-You can define how long the caller is allowed to wait and you can and if you want to, the caller can even hear music or an announcement.
+You can define how long the caller is allowed to wait and if you want to, the caller can even hear music or an announcement.
 As the Transfer module works similar to any other module, it can be integrated into any call flow, either at the beginning, in the middle or at the end.

 Watch out - Transfer does not work with Browser Phone!